 Only when all documents have been received with complete information can OIA begin processing the request.
 If OIA receives an incomplete NDVS Request, OIA will contact the administrator who submitted the request to obtain the missing information.
 However, this will delay the processing of your request.

-Complete requests will usually be processed within one week.
+Complete requests will usually be processed within 10-14 business days.
 OIA will do its best to accommodate rush requests but cannot guarantee earlier service.
-To provide both OIA and the prospective student with sufficient time, please submit your request at least 45 days prior to the requested start date.
+We recommend submitting the application 3-5 months before the visitor plans to come to the University.

 OIA offers several ways to get the I-20 or DS-2019 to the NDVS: